Siren (mythology)

-In Greek mythology, sirens (Ancient Greek: singular: Σειρήν; plural: Σειρῆνες) are humanlike beings with alluring voices; they appear in a scene in the Odyssey in which Odysseus saves his crew's lives.
-Roman poets place them on some small islands called Sirenum scopuli.
+In Greek mythology, sirens (Ancient Greek: singular: Σειρήν; plural: Σειρῆνες) are female humanlike beings with alluring voices; they appear in a scene in the Odyssey in which Odysseus saves his crew's lives.
+Roman poets place them on some small islands called Sirenum Scopuli.
 In some later, rationalized traditions, the literal geography of the "flowery" island of Anthemoessa, or Anthemusa, is fixed: sometimes on Cape Pelorum and at others in the islands known as the Sirenuse, near Paestum, or in Capreae.
 All such locations were surrounded by cliffs and rocks.
+While some versions have depicted Sirens as woman-headed birds, other version depict them as mermaids.

-Sirens continued to be used as a symbol for the dangerous temptation embodied by women regularly throughout Christian art of the medieval era.
+Sirens were used in Christian art throughout the medieval era as a symbol of the dangerous temptation embodied by women.
+"Siren" can also be used as a slang term for a woman considered both very attractive and dangerous.